-Except as disclosed below, the significant accounting policies used in preparing these financial statements are consistent with those used in preparing Seaspan Corporation's (the "Company's") financial statements for the year ended December 31, 2005.
+Except as disclosed below, the significant accounting policies used in preparing these financial statements are consistent with those used in preparing the Company's financial statements for the year ended December 31, 2005.

 Effective January 1, 2006, the Company adopted FAS No. 123 (R), "Share-Based Payment", which requires the fair value method of accounting for share based compensation awards.
 Share based awards may include options, restricted shares, phantom shares and other share-based awards.
 The fair value of restricted shares is based on the market value of the Company's common shares at the grant date.
 Compensation costs for share-based awards are recognized over the related service period.
-The Company had issued no share-based awards prior to December 31, 2005.
+The Company had issued no share-based awards to December 31, 2005.